 Are you looking for a professional espresso machine?
 Are you tired of buying espresso outside of the home and want to make one yourself?
 Today we will be taking a look at the best prosumer espresso machines on the market today.

-These machines are more expensive but definitely a step up from the best high street brands, they have a commercial espresso machine build quality but are intended for at home use to create delicious espresso.
+These machines are more expensive than the usual types of espresso machines and definitely a step up from best high street coffee machines, they have a commercial espresso machine build quality but are intended for at home use to create delicious espresso.

 Bezzera BZ10 Espresso Machine

 The first professional coffee maker up for review is the Bezzera BZ10 Espresso Machine.
 Bezzera is a well known manufacturer of espresso machine that creates high quality products to ensure a high-quality blend of espresso for the consumer.
 They have a great customer service department in case anything goes wrong.
 This is the most affordably priced espresso machine option on our list today, but is still quite the financial investment (as we touched on before).
 Since it is cheaper, we want to make sure it comes equipped with a lot of features that competes with more expensive professional espresso machines.